awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-custom-metrics-statsd.md

 }
 ```

-## Viewing StatsD Metrics Imported by the CloudWatch Agent<a name="CloudWatch-view-statsd-metrics"></a>
+## Viewing StatsD metrics imported by the CloudWatch agent<a name="CloudWatch-view-statsd-metrics"></a>

 After importing StatsD metrics into CloudWatch, you can view these metrics as time series graphs, and create alarms that can watch these metrics and notify you if they breach a threshold that you specify\.
 The following procedure shows how to view StatsD metrics as a time series graph\.
-For more information about setting alarms, see [Using Amazon CloudWatch Alarms](AlarmThatSendsEmail.md)\.
+For more information about setting alarms, see [Using Amazon CloudWatch alarms](AlarmThatSendsEmail.md)\.

 **To view StatsD metrics in the CloudWatch console**